 In general the main task of the top-manager is to make the life of employees as easy as possible to minimize problems.
 People are busy working and solving life problems.
 As a result, they do not have enough time to think and analyze everything.
 The author says that problems with self-control and thoughtless choices spoil the lives of millions of people and everyone will benefit from pushing.

 The book describes many techniques for how simple decisions can affect a person’s life by unobtrusively pushing for the right choice.

-It is also interesting that VP of Gartner, Brian Kropp, believes that modern HR must understand business, be a member of the Board of Directors and influence the decisions of the company, as well got an MBA.
+It is also interesting that VP of Gartner, Brian Kropp, believes that modern HR need to understand business, be a member of the Board of Directors and influence the decisions of the company, and obtain MBA as well.

 We guess that such “options” allow HRs to make the right decisions for the company HR strategy.
 Maybe if HR doesn’t have these options, but they’ve implemented nudging in the company, you can draw the opposite conclusion that this is a cool and proper HR)

 Moreover, the well-known HR analyst Josh Bersin believes that Nudging is a new stage in the development of engagement measurement (engagement 3.0 or nudge).
 As an example of this approach he noticed the company Humu, created by the former HRD Google Laszlo Bock.
 The service allows you to conduct a survey and issue recommendations based on on-time responses.
 Interesting that the nudging approach is also the basis of the Cultivate mentioned by Brian Kropp.

 But the most interesting thing is that the Swiss-based company Lifeaddwiser even before its American counterparts was the first who offer the market a digital solution, Well-Being&Nudging platform that allows not only to use nudging, but also to do it personally, by measuring 5 essential well-being elements and personal parameters of each employee on the basis of which insights are provided.